-We work with business owners on a daily basis and one of the most common questions asked is, “what is the difference between a regular life insurance policy and a key man insurance policy?”
+We work with business owners daily, and one of the most common questions asked is, “what is the difference between a regular life insurance policy and a key man insurance policy?”

-Well, it’s kind of a trick question.
+Well, it’s a trick question.
 The fact is, ordinary life insurance and key man life insurance are identical in terms of how the policies work.

 - With both life insurance and key man life, the general concept is the same.
 There is a policy owner who makes premium payments to a life insurance company for the guarantee a specified amount of money, referred to as the death benefit, will be payable to the beneficiary at the death of the insured person.

-The biggest difference between life insurance and key man life insurance is in how the policies are structured.
+The most significant difference between life insurance and key man life insurance is in how the policies are structured.

-Key man life insurance policies are purchased by companies to provide financial security to the business.
-Proceeds from these policies can be used for any purpose, but in most cases, businesses use the funds to identify and hire a capable replacement for the deceased employee.
+Keyman life insurance policies are purchased by companies to provide financial security to the business.
+Proceeds will be for any purpose, but in most cases, businesses use the funds to identify and hire a capable replacement for the deceased employee.

 What Types Of Businesses Need Key Man Life Insurance Protection?

-A wide range of companies needs keyman life insurance plans, and for many reasons, but generally is a critical financial pain point for small and medium size businesses.
+A wide range of companies needs keyman life insurance plans, and for many reasons, but generally is critical for small and medium-sized businesses.

 These companies depend on the expertise and talents of a small number of individuals for their success.
 The death of one of these key employees or executives may well result in the demise of the firm, or, at minimum, catastrophic hurdles to overcome.